 Igloo style beds are very good for those very anxious dogs that need a real hideaway to feel safe.

 Both igloo and doughnut beds should be large enough that your dog can curl up in them and fit snuggly, but not too big that there is lots of excess space around them, as this would defeat the object.
+You can also look for top rated plush mattresses online from Nolah.

 Orthopedic Mattress Beds